dajudge/kafkaproxy/README.md

     -e KAFKAPROXY_BOOTSTRAP_SERVERS=kafka:9092 \
     -d dajudge/kafkaproxy:0.0.3
 ```
-*Note:* You will have to make the proxy ports defined in your broker map available from outside the container with `-p PORT:PORT` if you're not using `--net host`.
+*Note:* You will have to make the proxy ports (starting with `KAFKAPROXY_BASE_PORT` and incrementing from there) available from outside the container with `-p PORT:PORT` if you're not using `--net host`.

 ## Demonstration setup with `docker-compose`
 If you have `docker-compose` installed you can try out kafkaproxy by using the demonstration setup provided in the